-National Case Competitions UNC MBA students apply their knowledge and network with peers and professionals at national healthcare competitions.

-Business School Alliance for Health Management case competition. · Other national events hosted by the challenges specifie UNC Kenan-Flagler Healthcare Club.
+National Case Competitions UNC MBA students apply their knowledge and network with peers By 2030, one in five Americans and professionals at national healthcare competitions.
+Business School Alliance for Health Management case competition. · Other national events hosted by the UNC Kenan-Flagler Healthcare Club.